“Let’s go see a family movie tonight”, Mr. 365 said the other day. “Alright. Which one?”, I asked. “Batman.” Silence.

 Ok, I know, some of you can’t stand the stuff, but I personally am addicted to it.
 Well, maybe not as addicted to it as I am to chocolate, but it’s healthy and when you make it at home, it tastes all the more betterer.
 Yes, the previous statement isn’t grammatically correct, but just go with it.

 JOIN THE 365 DAYS OF BAKING AND MORE FACEBOOK GROUP TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS, SHARE RECIPES AND MORE!

 This is adapted from Good Life Eats.

-1 15 ounce can of garbanzo beans/chickpeas, drained and rinsed
+- 1 15.oz can Garbanzo beans/chickpeas, drained and rinsed

 Place all ingredients into a blender or food processor.

 Mix until completely smooth and well blended.
 Store in a tightly covered container in the refrigerator.